xrrocha/dssg/README.md

 ### 1. Building a native image

-This is a bit more involved, but it's worth the effort as it gives you a faster, portable, native image requiring no Java or Scala at runtime!
+This is a bit more involved, but it's worth the effort as it gives you a faster, portable, native image requiring no Java or Scala installation at runtime!

 ### 1.1.
 Install GraalVM